sudoskys/StableDiffusionBook/docs/paint/Practicalguide.en.md

 ## Market Adoption Survey

-Here are the applications for stable diffusion (non-NAI models).
+Here are the applications for Stable Diffusion (non-NAI models).

 https://www.reddit.com/r/StableDiffusion/comments/yh8j0a/ai_art_is_popular_and_makes_money_confessions_of/